erindlisbacher/website/index.md

 Hi, I'm a reporter.
 I currently work at [Mother Jones](https://www.motherjones.com/author/emma-rindlisbacher/).
 Before that I was a freelance journalist.

 I write about all sorts of topics: student debt, workforce development, and congressional conflicts of interest just to name a few.
-I like stories that involve interesting legal or financial documents.
+I like stories that involve interesting documents.
 I also like stories that involve complicated systems that are producing suboptimal outcomes.

 ## Tell Me What to Write About